kuangzijian/Image-Stitching-and-Perspective-Correction/README.md

 This project focuses on topics:
 * Implement DLT algorithm and the normalized DLT version to perform perspective correction to license plates.
-* Perform Image warping and stitching using OpenCV for the warping and visualise.
+* Perform Image warping and stitching using OpenCV for the warping and visualization.
-* Use OpenCV to detect and visualise the lines in the image and Compute the Vanishing point and visualise on the image.
+* Use OpenCV to detect and visualize the lines in the image and Compute the Vanishing point and visualize on the image.

 ### Built With
 * [OpenCV](https://opencv.org/)